 Sign In

-Why climate change became the main topic at the World Economic Forum instead of artificial intelligence
+Why climate change became the main focus at the World Economic Forum, rather than discussions on artificial intelligence

 Haebom

-The World Economic Forum, also known as the Davos Forum in Korea, was held in Davos, Switzerland this year.
-The main themes of this Davos Forum were artificial intelligence and energy.
-(There was also talk of ESG, but since these are ultimately related issues) many domestic and international politicians as well as famous businessmen attended, but attention was focused on Sam Altman, who participated in this forum.
+The World Economic Forum, well-known in Korea as the Davos Forum, was once again held in Davos, Switzerland this year.
+The main themes this time were artificial intelligence and energy.
+(There was also talk about ESG, but since that's ultimately connected) Many well-known business leaders as well as politicians from Korea and abroad attended, with particular attention drawn to Sam Altman, who took part in this forum.

-OpenAI CEO Sam Altman's remarks at the Davos Forum on the importance of energy innovation for the future development of artificial intelligence (AI) were an important recognition of the close relationship between advances in AI technology and sustainable energy consumption.
+OpenAI CEO Sam Altman’s emphasis at the Davos Forum on the importance of energy innovation for the future development of AI was a significant acknowledgment of the close ties between technological progress in AI and sustainable energy use.

-Energy Issues: Altman points out that future AI will consume much more energy than expected, highlighting that as AI grows in complexity and scale, more computing resources and energy will be needed.
+Energy issue: Altman points out that future AI will use far more energy than expected.
+He stresses that as AI becomes more complex and large-scale, it will demand greater computing resources and energy.

-Need for climate-friendly energy sources: Emphasizes the need for more sustainable and climate-friendly energy sources to power AI, particularly nuclear fusion or cheap solar energy and storage technologies.
+Need for climate-friendly energy sources: He emphasizes the necessity for more sustainable, climate-friendly energy options to power AI progress, especially nuclear fusion, affordable solar power, and energy storage technologies.

-Following the Davos Forum, Sam Altman is said to have held investment talks with Sheikh Tahoon bin Zayed Al Nahyan of the United Arab Emirates and met directly with TSMC.
+Following this, after the Davos Forum, Sam Altman reportedly held investment talks with Sheikh Tahnoon bin Zayed Al Nahyan of the UAE and had direct meetings with TSMC.

-OpenAI CEO Sam Altman is in talks with Middle Eastern investors for a new chip venture to meet his company's semiconductor needs and reduce its reliance on Nvidia.
+Sam Altman, CEO of OpenAI, is negotiating with Middle Eastern investors for a new chip venture to meet OpenAI’s semiconductor needs and reduce reliance on Nvidia.

-The venture is part of OpenAI's effort to increase access to more powerful semiconductors as competition in the artificial intelligence field heats up.
+This venture is part of OpenAI’s bid to increase access to more powerful chips as competition in the AI field intensifies.

-Chip design and development is an expensive business, and competing with Nvidia could cost billions of dollars.
+Chip design and development is extremely costly, and going up against Nvidia is expected to require billions of dollars.

-It's not yet clear whether the venture will be managed as a subsidiary of OpenAI or operated as a separate entity, but OpenAI is expected to be a major customer of the new company.
+It’s not yet certain whether this venture will be managed as an OpenAI subsidiary or as a separate entity, but it appears that OpenAI will be the new company’s main customer.

-In the end, whether it's the world economy or politics, it's the basic principle of the international community to move for the benefit of the community or the country, so it seems like each country is moving for its own best.
-I hope that Korea will also take a meaningful position in this semiconductor war.
+In the end, whether we’re talking about the world economy or politics or whatever, the basic truth is that the international community moves for the benefit of the community or nation—so everyone is really just working for their own interests.
+I hope Korea will also carve out a meaningful position in this ongoing semiconductor battle.

 Subscribe to 'haebom'